WBitencourt/Projects/RC Bluetooth car solar powered/README.md

 <div id='Objective'/>

 ## Objective
-O objetivo do projeto consiste no desenvolvimento de um carro a bateria recarregado por energia solar e controlado via bluetooth.
+The project aims to develop a battery-powered car recharged by solar energy and controlled via Bluetooth.

 <div id='tools'/>

 ## Ferramentas e materiais utilizados:
-1 - Modulo Bluetooth HC-05 <br/>
+1 - Bluetooth Module HC-05 <br/>
 1 - Arduino UNO <br/>
-1 - Celular com Bluetooth e App Dabble instalado. <br/>
+1 - Smartphone with Bluetooth and Dabble App installed. <br/>
-? - Jumpers <br/>
+? - Jumper wires <br/>
-1 - Protoboard <br/>
+1 - Breadboard <br/>
-2 - Interruptores <br/>
+2 - Switches <br/>
-1 - Battery 3.7v 1000mAh <br/>
+1 - 3.7V 1000mAh Battery <br/>
-4 - Motores <br/>
+4 - Motors <br/>
-4 - Rodas.  <br/>
+4 - Wheels <br/>
-1 - Ponte H L298N 12v. <br/>
+1 - H Bridge L298N 12V <br/>
-2 - Chapa de metal de 1mm - 20cm x 30cm (W x H) <br/>
+2 - 1mm Metal Plate - 20cm x 30cm (W x H) <br/>
-4 - Parafusos (Fixar uma chapa na outra) <br/>
+4 - Screws (to attach one plate to another) <br/>
-2 - Red LED <br/>
+2 - Red LEDs <br/>
-4 - White LED <br/>
+4 - White LEDs <br/>
-4 - Yellow LED <br/>
+4 - Yellow LEDs <br/>
-4 - Green LED <br/>
+4 - Green LEDs <br/>
-1 - Ferro de solda, estanho e pasta de solda. <br/>
+1 - Soldering iron, solder, and solder paste <br/>
-1 - Alicate de corte <br/>
+1 - Wire cutter <br/>
-2 - Suportes para pilha <br/>
+2 - Battery holders <br/>
-1 - Pilha de 9V 8800mAh <br/>
+1 - 9V 8800mAh Battery <br/>
-1 - Stepup 3.5V a 30V <br/>
+1 - Step-up 3.5V to 30V <br/>
-2 - Módulo regulador de tensão <br/>
+2 - Voltage regulator modules <br/>

 <div id='how'/>

 ## How was it done?
-O circuito do projeto ficou dessa maneira.
-Schema feito com o software Fritizing, arquivo disponivel no mesmo diretório, nomeado como “Schema.fzz”.
+The circuit for the project looked like this.
+The schema was created using Fritzing software, and the file is available in the same directory, named "Schema.fzz".

 ![Fritizing print](https://user-images.githubusercontent.com/51727640/128605992-7a751faf-83cd-4330-9d0e-670deb363110.PNG)

-Algumas fotos do processo de montagem:
+Some photos of the assembly process:

 ![01](https://user-images.githubusercontent.com/51727640/125173505-19da1a00-e196-11eb-8a46-53cf4396a69b.jpeg)
 ![02](https://user-images.githubusercontent.com/51727640/125173506-1b0b4700-e196-11eb-80fc-7d35a8bc251b.jpeg)
 ![03](https://user-images.githubusercontent.com/51727640/125173508-1b0b4700-e196-11eb-979d-93220a5f2177.jpeg)
 ![04](https://user-images.githubusercontent.com/51727640/125173509-1ba3dd80-e196-11eb-9b26-5511624a00e9.jpeg)

-Ao finalizar todas as instalações é necessário compilar o código no Arduino e conectar o controle remoto.
-O código está disponível no mesmo diretório, nomeado como “Arduino_Code.ino”.
+After completing all installations, it is necessary to compile the code on the Arduino and connect the remote control.
+The code is available in the same directory, named "Arduino_Code.ino".

-O código foi programado pensado em fazer o carro andar para frente, para trás, virar para ambos os lados, ligar o pisca alerta, dar seta, acender e apagar todas as luzes, além de ligar o neon e luzes de ré ao dar ré.
-Observação: Necessário instalar a biblioteca <Dabble.h> a versão utilizada foi a 1.5.2.
+The code was programmed to make the car move forward, backward, turn in both directions, turn on the hazard lights, signal lights, turn all lights on and off, as well as turn on the neon and reverse lights when reversing.
+Note: It is necessary to install the <Dabble.h> library; the version used was 1.5.2.

-Nesse caso o controlador é um celular, esse tem instalado o aplicativo “Dabble”, ao abrir o app vá para opção “Gamepad” onde é possível visualizar o controle que será usado para dar comandos para o Arduino, além de estabelecer a conexão com o modulo bluetooth.
+In this case, the controller is a smartphone with the "Dabble" app installed.
+When opening the app, go to the "Gamepad" option where you can see the control that will be used to command the Arduino and establish a connection with the Bluetooth module.

 ![05](https://user-images.githubusercontent.com/51727640/125174161-b4882800-e199-11eb-8a99-bc37c738f8e9.jpeg)
 ![06](https://user-images.githubusercontent.com/51727640/125174164-b6ea8200-e199-11eb-8133-31871ea506e8.jpeg)